-Pickin’ singin’ musical troupes should stick to playing their mountain ballads and the folk songs of our land.
-If they allow politics to interfere with their harmonizing they’ll only wind up in a free-for-all with…
+Pickin’ an’ singin’ musical troupes should stick to playing mountain ballads and the folk songs of the land.
+If they let politics interfere with their harmonizing, they’ll only wind up in a free-for-all with…

-The Potomac Supremes are split alright, not by Left or Right, or Democrat, Whig and Methodist, as most seem to think.
-But by the ones who believe in the supremacy of written law and the hippies who believe in the supremacy of themselves.
+The Supremes are split alright, but not by Democrat, Whig and Methodist, as the tone-deaf media would have you think.
+No, the black robed Choir sings from two hymnbooks: Those who believe in the supremacy of written law, and the hippies who believe in the supremacy of themselves.

-Actually, they’re Constitutional agnostics: They believe the Constitution exists but doesn’t care about them.
-So, from the penumbras and emanations of their acid soaked minds, they distill new law; writing decisions colored by personal and political biases, which aren’t just allowed but encouraged.
+Actually, the zombies are agnostics: They believe the Constitution exists but doesn’t care about them.
+So, from the “penumbras and emanations” of their acid soaked minds, they roll and smoke new law; writing decisions colored by personal and political biases, which aren’t just allowed but encouraged.

 “It is legal because I wish it,” sang King Louie.

-Not that a court packed solely with strict constructionists would find warm and fuzzy unanimity in the law, but at least there would be an acknowledgment of the law.
+Not that a court packed with singing Scalias would find warm and fuzzy unanimity in the law, but at least there would be an acknowledgment of the law.

 One proposal to reign-in some future court careening wildly is to allow for the general election of justices.
-Sure, and if the court wasn’t politically off-key before, plug your ears.
+Oh, sure… and if the court wasn’t politically off-key before, plug your ears.

 No Taxation without Preparation H

 Why tax income at all?
 We should tax things we don’t want.
 Like hemorrhoids.

 Democracy may be a lot like running a circus from the monkey cage, but at least monkeys don’t snap selfies while toppling PT Barnum statues.